thegcamilo/thegcamilo.github.io/publications.md

 	\
 	Dimensions of Diversity in Human Perceptions of Algorithmic Fairness
 	\
-	*ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO) 2022*
+	*ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO) 2022 (New Horizons Award)*
 	\
 	[(Paper)](https://eaamo.org/papers/grgic-hlaca-22.pdf)
 - **Gabriel Lima**, Nina Grgić-Hlača, Meeyoung Cha, Jin Keun Jeong